 Every January, VCIL sends out a survey to over 1,000 peers statewide that measures overall satisfaction with VCIL, what has improved in their life as a result of working with VCIL, advocacy issues peers would like to see us focus on and satisfaction within the particular program peer was enrolled in.
-Each year based on the results of the survey, the training that is requested most is "Americans with Disabilities Act (ADA) 101".
-This year we held 2 more of those trainings throughout the state based on what peers told us in the survey.
-Our Burlington office held a Reasonable Accommodations/Modifications 101 training based on what peers asked for in the survey.
+This year based on the results of the survey, the training that received the most responses was on Transportation followed by the "Americans with Disabilities Act, Service Animals and Fair Housing in Vermont.
+Unfortunately by the time the survey responses are compiled the pandemic hit and there were no in person trainings.
+As we all settled in to the "new normal" of working from home we have been able to continue with on line support groups, bi-weekly "Spotlight on Disability" virtual trainings that highlighted existing and new VCIL programs (RISE fund) that can help during these unprecedented times.

 As an organization, VCIL uses Results Based Accountability as the tool for evaluation and planning.
 We also see the direct result of skills training and social interaction in the increase in peer leaders who are conducting workshops, facilitating meetings, and talking to their legislators about advocacy issues that affect them.
 An audit at the end of a fiscal year to determine how many of our peers have reached their set goal is also a way for our Peer Advocate Counselors (PACs) to measure success or to follow-up with said peer to find out what else needs to be done.